Skip to main content

 Run Nwaku with Docker Compose

-nwaku-compose is a ready-to-use Docker Compose setup that runs the following:
+nwaku-compose is a ready-to-use Docker Compose setup that configures the following automatically:

 • nwaku node running Relay and Store protocols with RLN enabled.